-So many businesses are using the "Learn how I generated a 6-figure income" marketing hook as a way of attracting clients.
+There seem to be so many opportunities to 'Get Rich Quickly' online.
+Popular in the coaching industry, the "Learn how I generated a 6-figure income" marketing hook is frequently used as a way of attracting clients.

 Is it just hype?

 Who knows?
-But the video recorded from (their / a) yacht is enough to arouse intrigue and before you know it you’ve signed up to watch their ‘how to be like me and grow your business overnight’ two hour seminar.
+But the video recorded from (their / a) yacht is enough to arouse intrigue and before you know it you’ve signed up to watch their ‘how to generate a 6/7-figure income’ two hour seminar.
 Whatever they are they certainly grab attention.

 A six-figure plague, like chain letter gone viral